-In June 1995, we notified the FDA that we submitted incorrect efficacy data for our Phase II trials of BCX-34 applied to the skin for the treatment of cutaneous T-cell lymphoma and psoriasis.
-Cutaneous T-cell lymphoma is a skin cancer in which T-cells, which normally help fight disease in the body, duplicate rapidly and cause skin cancer.
-Psoriasis is a disease where the immune system attacks the body's own skin cells.
-The FDA inspected us and issued to us Lists of Inspectional Observations, on Form FDA 483, that cited our failure to follow good clinical practices.
-The FDA also issued a Form FDA 483 to a principal investigator at a clinical trial site, and the FDA notified us that they would not accept any work performed by this investigator without further validation.
-Because of these investigations by the FDA, our ongoing and future clinical studies or trials may receive increased scrutiny, which would delay the regulatory review process.
+In June 1995, we notified the FDA that we submitted incorrect data for our Phase II studies of BCX-34 applied to the skin for cutaneous T-cell lymphoma and psoriasis.
+The FDA inspected us in November 1995 and issued us a List of Inspectional Observations, Form FDA 483, that cited our failure to follow good clinical practices.
+The FDA also inspected us in June 1996.
+The focus was on the two 1995 Phase II dose-ranging studies of topical BCX-34 for the treatment of cutaneous T-cell lymphoma and psoriasis.
+As a result of the investigation, the FDA issued us a Form FDA 483, which cited our failure to follow good clinical practices.
+BioCryst is no longer developing BCX-34; however, as a consequence of these two investigations, our ongoing and future clinical studies may receive increased scrutiny, which may delay the regulatory review process.